jhorey/ferry/docs/sources/examples/basics.rst

     $ sudo ferry install

-This may take a while, so sit back and relax.
+This will take at least tens of minutes, so sit back and relax.
 After all the images are built, head over to the :ref:`Hadoop <hadoop>` tutorial to create a brand new Hadoop cluster.